Modern Developer Tools

 Development Environment Management

-- Document your setup: Know what you've installed and why
+- Document your setup: Know what you've installed and why.
+Fortunately, that's already done for you in this course!

 - Use consistent naming: Follow established conventions for files and folders